Curious about which online advertising platforms exist beyond your current advertising strategy?

-Out with the biggest display ad networks (so Google AdSense and Facebook’s Audience Network), a demand-side platform (DSP) subscription is needed.
+Outside the biggest display ad networks (Google AdSense and Facebook’s Audience Network), a demand-side platform (DSP) subscription is usually needed.
 DSPs refer to software that facilitates purchasing directly from ad exchanges, networks and publishers.

 Theoretically, this removes the need to manage your ad purchasing individually on multiple publishers/networks/exchanges, saving time on campaign management.
 You can also better manage dynamic targeting and personalization across multiple platforms or ad networks.

 Looking at the downsides of programmatic display networks, there are some issues in the form of ad-blocking software (used by 47% of internet users), third-party cookie blocking and inaccurate reporting due to bots.
 For example, in the first half of 2021, 64% of all internet traffic was bots, 39% of which were ‘bad’ bots.
 And with less control over where your ads appear, you might also receive undesirable ad placements and associations that don’t serve your brand.
 Nor will you have transparency on direct publisher prices if the network is purchasing inventory through an ad exchange.

 As an SME business, if you only wish to advertise on a few specific platforms, it could be that managing your ads through the individual display networks makes most sense.
 They cater to smaller budgets and ad inventory requirements, plus they generally require less resources than DSP platforms, whether in-house or agency managed.